Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+• The submission has not been previously published, nor is it currently with another journal for consideration (or an explanation has been provided in Comments to the Editor).

 • The submission file is in Microsoft Word, RTF, or WordPerfect document file format.

-• The text is single-spaced; uses a 11-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+• The text is single-spaced; uses Garamond font, size 11; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-• BLIND REVIEW: The authors of the document have deleted their names from the text, with "Author" and year used in the references and footnotes, instead of the authors` name, article title, etc. With Microsoft Office documents, author identification should also be removed from the properties for the file.
+• ANONYMOUS REVIEW: The authors of the document have deleted their names from the text, with "Author" and year used in the references and footnotes, instead of the authors` name, article title, etc. With Microsoft Office documents, author identification should also be removed from the properties for the file.
 Click the "File" tab, > Info > Check for Issues > Inspect Document > Inspect.
 Word examines the document, and then displays the results in a list.
 Click "Remove all" button next to the second item on the list "Document Properties and Personal Information."
 Click "Close" then save your document.

 Author Guidelines

-We primarily accept the following types of articles:
+Thank you for choosing to submit your paper to Teaching Anthropology.
+We accept the following types of articles:

 Please contact the editors if you have content for consideration that does not fit these formats.